 The Telemarketing Company was chosen to drive attendance to The Aesthetics Conference and Exhibition.
 This is an annual event held in central London providing customers with an opportunity to learn about the latest developments in the medical aesthetic profession and meet with suppliers and colleagues.
-Now in its 5th year, it is the largest gathering of non-surgical UK based medical aesthetics professionals.
 Combining a comprehensive scientific programme and free-trade exhibition, this event is attended by all key customer segments relevant to companies in the medical aesthetics field.

 Medical aesthetics covers non-surgical cosmetic treatments such as injectables (Botox, dermal fillers) laser therapy (for skin problems or weight loss) and cosmeceuticals (skincare treatments).
 The medical aesthetic industry is the fastest growing medical sector in the UK and a recent study reported that only 15% of demand is being met.
 The majority of this growth has come from the growing use of injectables such as Botox and dermal fillers.
 For several years this growth has been exacerbated by increasing numbers of beauty salons offering medical aesthetic services.
 However, regulations are getting stricter leading to more healthcare professtionals going in to private practice to offer medical aesthetic services.

 The Conference provides a unique opportunity to learn about the regulations and best practice in the industry.